 Another feature that is lovely to see is an official extension that simplifies the downloading process.
 You simply click and the file is added (if it is from supported source) to your Cloudload.
 Currently, they support Chrome and it is currently being used by 93 users.
 All of the files in their storage is scanned via their antivirus, however, there are numerous reports of users with false flags or with unprotected malware that caused some issues on their computers.
 We understand how hard is the fight against malware but we recommend using a good antivirus to prevent any leaks from Cloudload side.
 A point we like is that all subdomains are protected via SSL, it is a good step to protect users from prying eyes and should become a standard.

 The downloading speeds are in the middle of our scale.
 Sometimes, we noticed a really fast download but then we also measured some that were incredibly slow.
 We tested this on many torrents with various seeds numbers and seed limitations, we tested it even on fully peer downloading (when the file is complete on the network but has a lack of seeds) and all of that conclude for us that it is an average.

 In conclusion, we would like to answer the question in the first paragraph.
 Cloudload is definitely an interesting tool with a lot of work behind it.
 We see the great potential of it.
 But is it the best one?
-Our team is aware that a lot of users will like the search bar but we are not fans of it.
-We would like to have an option to hide it because we use our favourite trackers.
-Torrenting on Cloudload is good and we see the appeal but there is much to be done to get our full recommendation.
+Our team is aware that a lot of users will like the search bar.
+However, we are not fans of it.
+We would like to have an option to hide it because we use our favorite trackers.
+Torrenting on Cloudload is good.
+We see the appeal but there is much to be done to get our full recommendation.
 We rate it as 3 stars out of 5.